HarryEMartland/terraform-provider-appdynamics/README.md

 #### Configuration

-To use the AppD Teraform provider you must configure it with the controller base url and a secret.
+To use the AppD Terraform provider you must configure it with the controller base url and a secret.
 A secret can be generated in the AppD UI as documented [here](https://docs.appdynamics.com/display/PRO45/API+Clients).

 ###### Example